Jaland/utility-scripts/create-traffic-for-llm/README.md

 # LLM Traffic Generator

-A utility for generating traffic to vLLM instances, designed to be deployed as a Kubernetes CronJob.
+A utility for generating traffic to vLLM instances, designed to be deployed as a Kubernetes CronJob or Helm chart.
 This tool helps with testing and monitoring LLM services by sending periodic chat completion requests.

 ## Features

 - Sends chat completion requests to vLLM instances using the OpenAI-compatible API
 - Configurable parameters (model, prompt, temperature, etc.)
-- Kubernetes-native deployment using Kustomize
+- Kubernetes-native deployment using Helm or Kustomize
 - Environment-specific configurations
 - Easy scheduling and one-off job execution